|Sensor Type||Sony IMX556 |

 For more information about accuracy and repeatability, see the Accuracy and Precision topic.

 The ambient light robustness was measured under the following conditions:

 - Flat, white target with 90 % reflectivity

 - 6 m distance between target and camera

 - Exposure time of 250 µs

-For more information about the measurement setup and test results, see the Daylight Robustness topic.
+For more information about the measurement setup and test results, see the Ambient Light Robustness topic.

 The blaze-101 camera is equipped with VCSEL (vertical cavity surface-emitting lasers) that emit invisible, near-infrared laser light.
 The camera is classified as a Class 1 laser product according to EN/IEC 60825-1:2014 Edition 3.

 Complies with 21 CFR 1040.10 and 1040.11 except for conformance with IEC 60825-1:2014 Ed.
 3, as described in Laser Notice No. 56, dated May 8, 2019

 The location of the laser aperture and the beam angle of the laser are shown here.